Monday 19 June 2017

 In everyday language, “transcendence” means “going beyond”; with “self-transcendence” meaning going beyond a prior form or state of oneself.
 Mystical experience is thought of as a particularly advanced state of self-transcendence, in which the sense of a separate self is abandoned.

 Being born and raised in a certain place makes us prone to be heavily affected by its environment.
 Parents, preachers, school, religion, society, culture are all components of what influences our personality and shapes our character.
 We simply are a product of our upbringing.
 While we are not responsible for this conditioning we were exposed to during our childhood, as adults we are fully responsible for fixing it.
-I had previously shared my philosophical views about self-transcendence in Who Are We? as well as in Things I Got Rid Of To Become Happier.
-The following is a more detailed account of how it all transpired.
+I had previously shared my philosophical views about self-transcendence in Who Are We? as well as in the list-article Things I Got Rid Of To Become Happier.
+The following is a more thorough and detailed account of how it all transpired.

 Having been born in Egypt I was naturally affected by all that.
-My parents were liberal, well-educated, and well-travelled, yet one cannot escape the overall paradigm in which they found themselve into.
+My parents were liberal, well-educated, and well-travelled, yet one cannot escape the overall paradigm in which they found themselves into.
 My first deconditioning was realising that my country, Egypt, was not the greatest country in the world as some repeated and still do.
 A few trips to the U.S and France during my childhood were enough for young me to reckon that there are more civilised countries where healthier and happier citizens live.
 Later in life, I noticed that most people who hold that childish kind of love for their country have never left it

 — be it in Egypt, Canada, the U.S or anywhere else.